 Proposition: Sponsor my further studies and I will create long-term sustainable solutions for the autistic community.
 Specifically, I will create (1) a special course that can help adult autistics without intellectual disabilities thrive in mainstream society, and (2) create a non-profit Asian-focused international network led by autistics that will empower/support the autistic community (including non-speaking autistics who require external support and care).

 [This project is still being planned, and the information on this page should not be taken as the finalised plan.
-This project will only be finalised when I am successfully accepted into the Masters in Counselling course in March 2020.]
+I am considering a different mode of fundraising other than crowdfunding.
+If I do crowdfunding, the campaign will only start when I am successfully accepted into the Masters in Counselling course in March 2020.]

 Why are the existing ways for helping autistics inadequate?

 Most of what people do for adult autistics without intellectual disability are classified into three categories: